-Boys : All the boy students should wear formal dresses.
-Wearing T-shirts and other informal dresses in the campus is strictly prohibited.
-Girls : All the girls students shall wear saree / chudidhar with dupatta
+$\ensuremath{\mathsf{Boys}}$: All the boy students should wear formal dresses.
+Wearing T-shirts and

+Girls: All the girls students shall wear saree / chudidhar with dupatta

 17. Punishments for Malpractice cases - Guidelines

 The examinations committee may take the following guidelines into consideration while dealing with the suspected cases of malpractice reported by the invigilators/squad members etc., during end examinations.
 The punishment may be more severe or less severe depending on the merits of the individual cases.